rubymonsters/ruby-for-beginners/source/09-everything_an_object/02-object_methods.md

 If you do this yourself, you'll see that the object `1` actually has a lot more methods.
-We have stripped the array down a little, because we want to talk about some of these methods.
+We have stripped the array down a little, because we want to talk about some of these methods later.